-Residential Property Solicitors at Slater and Gordon deal with all aspects of residential Freehold and Leasehold conveyancing, including re-mortgaging, transfers of equity and equity release schemes.
+Residential Property Solicitors at Slater and Gordon deal with all aspects of residential Freehold and Leasehold conveyancing, re-mortgaging, property transfers of equity and equity release schemes.
 Call us on freephone 0808 175 8000 or get a FREE no obligation quote in just a few minutes by clicking the button below.

 - Tax Issues